x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/migrate-to-exchange-online.md

 ## Step 5: Start the migration request
 <a name="Generatecsv"> </a>

-A number of commands now need to be run in your Exchange 2016 on-premises environment and in Exchange Online.
+A number of commands now need to be run in your Exchange 2016 or Exchange 2019 on-premises environment and in Exchange Online.

-1. From any of your Exchange 2016 servers hosting public folder mailboxes, execute the following script.
+1. From any of your Exchange 2016 or Exchange 2019 servers hosting public folder mailboxes, execute the following script.
 This script will synchronize mail-enabled public folders from your local Active Directory to Exchange Online.
 Make sure that you have downloaded the latest version of this script and that you're running it from Exchange Management Shell.

   ```
   .\Sync-ModernMailPublicFolders.ps1 -Credential (Get-Credential) -CsvSummaryFile:sync_summary.csv